 3. Stay Compliant

 Failure to file business taxes is a serious offense that can result in significant fines, an arrest warrant, and even jail time if federal agents catch you.
 While it’s easy to say that you’ll keep updated with the significant tax updates throughout the year, time constraints can often get in the way of taking care of business.
-However, it will give you a defense against the IRS if you find yourself in hot water.
+However, it will defend you against the IRS if you find yourself in hot water.

 4. Protect Your Company’s Bottom Line